mimimukherjee/EnvironmentAutomation/workshops/environment-automation/LabGuide101.md

 ### **STEP 2**: Login into Cloud Service Dashboard

-- Login into Cloud Service Dashboard and OCI Console with the cloud account access provided by the instructor to note down information required to run Terraform.
+- Login into Cloud Service Dashboard using the Cloud Service Dashboard URL with the cloud account access information provided by the instructor to note down information required to run Terraform.

 - Open a web browser and go to the cloud service dashboard url and login with username and password provided.
 Enter this password in TF_VAR_password in env-var.gse.